monster-js/docs-v1/docs/available-pipes.md

 slug: /available-pipes
 ---

-MunsterJS provides a set of pipes.
+MonsterJS provides a set of pipes.
 These pipes are not available in components by default so we still need to register these pipes in our module or component.
 Please check the [pipes](./pipes) documentation for more information about pipes.